Evanov Communications: Ownership

 According to a Canadian Radio-television and Telecommunications Commission chart compiled in August 2016, the ownership was distributed as follows:

-Evanvov Communications Inc. is held by William Evanov (74.25%), Paul Evanov (25%) and by The Bill Evanov Family Trust (0.74%).
+Evanov Communications Inc. is held by William Evanov (74.25%), Paul Evanov (25%) and by The Bill Evanov Family Trust (0.74%).

-Mr. William Evanov held 99.70% in Evanov Radio Group Inc. The remaining 0.3% is held by Evanov Communications Inc.
+Mr. William Evanov held 99.70% of Evanov Radio Group Inc. The remaining 0.3% is held by Evanov Communications Inc.

-Evanov Communications Inc. holds 80% in HFX Broadcasting Ltd. and Ottawa Media Inc. The remaining 20% is held by Carmela Laurignano at 10% and Kymberly Joseph 10%.
+Evanov Communications Inc. holds 80% of HFX Broadcasting Ltd. and Ottawa Media Inc. The remaining 20% is held by Carmela Laurignano at 10% and Kymberly Joseph 10%.

-Evanov Communications Inc. holds 70% in CKDX Radio Limited.
+Evanov Communications Inc. holds 70% of CKDX Radio Limited.
 The remaining 30% is held by 1093641 Ontario Limited, which in turn is 100% held by 1234870 Ontario Limited.